 All campus-wide speakers require the approval of the President's Council, the President's Executive Group, and the Board of Trustees one year in advance.
-Once a speaker is approved by the Board, University Relations verifies or obtains the ecclesiastical clearance.
 Requests are submitted on the Speaker Request Form and the clearances are valid for one year.

 The 2:00 pm hour provides an excellent meeting time for colleges, departments, and societies.
 In order to utilize it well, the following priority pattern has been established:

 - First Thursday: Campus Leadership Forum (March and November), President's Advisory Committee (May), All-employee Meeting (October), and General Faculty Meetings (during open months)